A dependent child needs to purchase their own health insurance at age 26

 Before 26, a dependent can stay on his or her parent’s health insurance plan.
 This extension of coverage ends when the dependent turns 26.

-When a dependent turns 26, they qualify for a 60-day special enrollment period and can sign up for their own insurance.
+Beginning on the dependent's 26th birthday, they qualify for a 60-day special enrollment period and can sign up for their own insurance.
 After this 60-day period, a dependent may not be able to get coverage until the next open enrollment period.
 Depending on income, a dependent may be eligible for premium tax credits, making health insurance more affordable.

 To learn more, visit: https://www.healthcare.gov/young-adults/.